ian-dudderar/brent/README.txt

 WHEN PUSHING CODE:

-Do NOT git push your created virtul environment folder Do not push any .env files
+Do NOT git push your created virtual environment folder Do not push any .env files

+You can create a .gitignore file to help manage these, I wont list out the steps but there are plenty of resources.